Urana: History

+The origin of the name Urana is likely to come from a Wiradjuri word "airana" used to describe a temporary shelter (usually consisting of a simple frame of branches covered with bark, leaves, or grass).
+Alternatively it comes from "aurana" for camping ground or noise of quails flying.

+The area was home to the Wiradjuri Aboriginal people prior to European occupation and the expansion of squatters to set up stations.
 Urana was first settled by Europeans during the 1850s.
 In May 1859 a design for the "Town of Urana" by Surveyor Hayes was approved by the New South Wales Executive Council.
-The name Urana comes from the Aboriginal word 'airana', meaning a temporary shelter (usually consisting of a simple frame of branches covered with bark, leaves, or grass).

 Urana Post Office opened on 1 January 1861.

-In August 1863 near Urana the notorious bushranger, Dan 'Mad Dog' Morgan, and his accomplice Clarke held up the Police Magistrate based at Wagga Wagga, Henry Baylis.
+In August 1863 near Urana the notorious bushranger, Dan Morgan, and his accomplice Clarke held up the Police Magistrate based at Wagga Wagga, Henry Baylis.
 A few days after this incident Baylis led a party of policemen to the bushrangers' camp; shots were exchanged and both Baylis and the bushranger Clarke were wounded.
 Morgan and Clarke both escaped on this occasion.

 In 1866 Urana township consisted of two public houses, the Urana Hotel and the Royal Hotel.
 In addition there was a post-office, two large stores, and a police-station and lock-up.
 A new court-house was erected at Urana in 1879.
-During 1882 a Roman Catholic church was completed, with Father Burmingham celebrating the first service on 7 January 1883.